 Sarah Blinco and Cooper Dawson are Australian nationals living in London.
 By profession they are communications and digital media consultants who focus on travel and wellbeing content for small and medium-sized businesses.
-But in a new life twist, they have embarked on a six-month break from their busy careers to travel.
+But in a new life twist, they have embarked on a nine-month break from their busy careers to travel.

 In this interview, they talk about the decision to take a travel sabbatical, how house-sitting has made it possible, and their quest to use the time to build their dream lifestyle.